 Whilst you can work remotely from a quaint Parisian café, that doesn’t give you the right to start working for that café.
-As a matter of fact, you’re not even allowed to apply for local jobs, attend job interviews, or recruit foreign labor.
+As a matter of fact, you’re not even allowed to apply for local jobs, attend local job interviews, or recruit local labor.
 This means that if you want to work for that cute Parisian café, or any other job, you’ll have to apply from the US.

 Similarly, your professional activities while abroad will always be heavily contrived by those of your domestic employers’, or the nature of your freelancing operations.
 For instance, you will not be allowed to;

 - work for a locally based employer (including subsidiaries);

 - employ, contract, solicit, or transact in any way, with the domestic workforce;

 - sell, supply, contract with, or cater to domestic clients.